 The Dark Ages, a 1990s Brit Com by Rob Grant, starring Phil Jupitus.

-Horrible Histories would be an example if it was only the Middle Ages they portrayed this way, but they point out gross things from every area of history, including how the Roman baths were only cleaned once a day and how the enlisted men in WWI had to find unusual uses for urine (or, as the advertising voice said, "New!
+Horrible Histories is an extended example; they point out gross things from every area of history, not just the medieval period, including how the Roman baths were only cleaned once a day and how the enlisted men in WWI had to find unusual uses for urine (or, as the advertising voice said, "New!
 World War 1 Wee-Wee!")

 Often glossed over in the Fighting Fantasy world, but Blacksand!, the second volume of the Advanced Fighting Fantasy series, details just how filthy and stinking the streets of Port Blacksand are.
 In some parts of the city, there's so much mud and horse crap on the streets, that it can be waist deep for a Dwarf.